riyuzaki/NonMaximumSupression/README.md

 ## function 1
 This implements an `aggregate` function that takes the _candidate_ rectangles list as an argument and returns a list of _detection_ rectangles, one per object.

 Think of this as a the last stage in a vehicle detection algorithm.
-Our detection algorithm generates a candidate rectangle everywhere in the image it thinks it's found a vehicle, and this can lead to multiple rectangles of slightly different sizes and shapes for the same vehicle.
-Your `aggregate` function will get rid of all but the highest-confidence rectangle for each vehicle, such as seen in the figure above.
+The detection algorithm generates a candidate rectangle everywhere in the image it thinks it's found a vehicle, and this can lead to multiple rectangles of slightly different sizes and shapes for the same vehicle.
+The `aggregate` function will get rid of all but the highest-confidence rectangle for each vehicle, such as seen in the figure above.

 Pseudocode:
 ```